OwlTechnology/rpg-organizer/readme.md

 performing common actions that Game Masters and players may need while playing, organizing, or preparing for a tabletop RPG session/campaign.

+In addition, the system will have a static section storing all of the OGL licensed content so that the content can be accessed via Google Home, Facebook Bots, and other systems, as well as via an API for other developers who want quick access to that information.

 ## System Support

 The first system we are developing this app for is D&D 5.
 This is partially due